Estimated reading time: 5 minutes

 Early summer is a beautiful time of year on the farm.
 The green of spring is still lingering in the paddocks, the trees all have a flush of new growth, and there’s plenty of fruit on the trees.

-But we’re expecting hot weather this week, and the landscape will no doubt change dramatically, as only the Australian bush can.
-It will probably go from lush and green to crisp and brown in a few days.
+But there can also be spells of hot weather, and the landscape can change dramatically as only the Australian bush can.
+It can go from lush and green to crisp and brown in a few days.

 Young gala apples on the tree, with the bush beyond